70 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the treatment Youth-Nominated Support Teams for CHR in high-risk youth for psychosis?
+What prior data suggests that the Youth-Nominated Support Teams for CHR is safe for people at high risk of psychosis?

-How is the Youth-Nominated Support Teams treatment different from other treatments for high risk of psychosis?
+What evidence suggests that the Youth-Nominated Support Teams for CHR could be effective for high risk of psychosis?

 This trial is for young people aged 12-25 who have thought about or attempted suicide in the past year and are at high risk for psychosis.
 Participants should be receiving or have received treatment for symptoms related to psychosis risk.